 A balanced diet is a cornerstone of health.
 Women, like men, should enjoy a variety of foods, such as whole grains, fruits, vegetables, healthy fats, low-fat dairy and lean protein.
-But women also have special nutrient needs, and, during each stage of a women’s life, these needs change.
+But women also have special nutrient needs, and, during each stage of a woman’s life, these needs change.

 Nutrient-rich foods provide energy for women’s busy lives and help to prevent disease.
 A healthy daily diet includes:

-- At least three one-ounce servings of whole grains such as whole-grain bread, cereal, pasta, brown rice or oats.
+- At least three 1-ounce servings of whole grains such as whole-grain bread, cereal, pasta, brown rice or oats.

 - Three servings of low-fat or fat-free dairy products including low-fat or fat-free milk, yogurt or cheese.

 - Five to six ounces of protein such as lean meat, chicken, turkey, fish, eggs, beans or peas and nuts.

 - Two cups of fruits — fresh, frozen or canned without added sugar.

 - Two-and-a-half cups of colorful vegetables — fresh, frozen or canned without added salt.

 Iron is one of the keys to good health and energy levels in women.
 Iron-rich food sources include red meat, chicken, turkey, pork, fish, kale, spinach, beans, lentils and fortified breads and cereals.
 Plant-based sources of iron are more easily absorbed by your body when eaten with vitamin C-rich foods.
 So eat fortified cereal with strawberries on top, spinach salad with mandarin orange slices or add tomatoes to lentil soup.